flowcore-io/ovotime/docs/VERCEL_DEPLOYMENT.md

 Your database will be automatically initialized on first request thanks to your existing `initializeDatabase()` function in `src/lib/startup.ts`.

-### 🚨 **CRITICAL: Flowcore Configuration is REQUIRED**
+### 🔧 **Flowcore Configuration**

-**Ovotime implements TRUE EVENT SOURCING where Flowcore is MANDATORY.**
+**Event Sourcing Architecture**: OvoTime implements true event sourcing where Flowcore handles all data persistence.

-**⚠️ Application WILL NOT WORK without Flowcore because:**
+**Application will not function without Flowcore because:**
-- API routes ONLY publish events to Flowcore
+- API routes publish events to Flowcore
 - Transformers process events and write to database
-- NO direct database writes from API routes
+- No direct database writes from API routes
 - All database state derives from events

-**🏗️ Event-Sourced Architecture:**
+**Event-Sourced Architecture:**
 1. **Commands** → API routes publish events to Flowcore
 2. **Events** → Transformers process events and update database
 3. **Queries** → Read from database (read models)

-**✅ You MUST configure Flowcore:**
+**Flowcore configuration:**
 ```env
 FLOWCORE_TENANT=ovotime
 FLOWCORE_API_KEY=your-flowcore-api-key
 FLOWCORE_API_URL=https://webhook.api.flowcore.io
 ```

-**❌ Without Flowcore:** Application cannot save any data - events have nowhere to go and transformers won't run.
+**Note**: Without Flowcore, the application cannot save any data as events have nowhere to go and transformers won't run.

 ### Verify Database Setup
 After deployment, visit your app's health endpoint: